64bit-polygon/links/README.md

 ***
-<span style="font-size: 12px;">§: These links point to repos on gitfront generated from my github acct `64bit-polygon`.
-This is bc you cannot share share private repos on github via a link. gitfront is a service that faciliates that.</span>
+<sub><sup>§: These links point to repos on gitfront generated from my github acct `64bit-polygon`.
+This is bc you cannot share share private repos on github via a link. gitfront is a service that faciliates that.</sup></sub>